 Depression is one of the most common mental health conditions.
-For instance, according to the National Institute of Mental Health (NIMH), just over 7% of American adults experienced at least one episode of depression in 2017.
+For instance, according to the National Institute of Mental Health (NIMH), just over

 Many people who experience one episode of depression may encounter additional episodes and may even learn to recognize the signs that a bout of depression may be coming on.

 For people who rely on a metaphor to describe their depression, this is the significance of “hearing the depression ‘dog’ growling,” in that it represents the way a person may feel as depression sneaks up on them once again.

 Whether you’re feeling a new episode of depression coming on or you’ve been living with the condition for a long time, there are things you can do to keep symptoms at bay.

 It’s easy to panic when you begin to recognize the signs of a depressive episode, especially if you’ve had a particularly bad bout of depression in the past.
 It’s understandable that you wouldn’t want to go through that again and that the threat of losing pieces of yourself and the life you’ve built to depression might send you into a bit of a spiral.